thundering-silence/DEMU/README.md

 ## What's next for DEMU

 Purely DEMU

 - Expand supported collaterals to other tokens (very simple as long as supported by Chainlink Data Feeds)
-- Enable using yield bearing assets as collateral (simple as long as they are pegged to the underlying)
+- Allow using yield bearing assets like Aave's aTokens and others as collateral (very simple as long as they are pegged to the underlying)
 - Deploy on other EVM chains
 - Decentralized governance
 - Revenue sharing system via time locked staking